 In the John Lithgow Equestrienne Turnout, Sim Valentino ridden by Brynie Lee were awarded first place, with Supreme ridden by Stephanie O'Connor taking second place.
 Rebekah Carrolan on Aston Martin II took first place in the Esquire Turnout and Stephanie O’ Connor on Supreme was awarded second place.

 First place in the K.G.
 Luke Equestrian turnout was awarded to Kate Kyros on Federer, with Tahlia Young riding Elmdale Park Hightime named in second place.

 In the J. Pemberton turnout, Aida Natale riding Lily’s Pageant were awarded first place honours, with Ella O’ Doherty riding Loriot Breaking Dawn named in second place.

-This year’s FEI World Cup Class MER Event contributes towards riders qualifying for the Tokyo Olympics.
+This year’s FEI World Cup MER event contributes towards riders qualifying for the Tokyo Olympics.
 Thomas Mcdermott riding Alpha Activity took out this prestigious competition.

 Full results of all RASV’s turnout events can be viewed online at rasv.com.au